Naming Sudbury Valley Trustees in your will is an easy way to leave a lasting legacy to land conservation.

 - Property and Appreciated Securities Bequest - Direct a specific asset, such as real estate, appreciated securities or tangible personal property, like an antique or valuable art object, to SVT.

 We welcome the opportunity to discuss your bequest intentions at any time.
-Please contact Lisa Vernegaard, Executive Director, at 978-443-5588 x 114.
+Please contact Grace Fauver, Director of Development and Community Engagement, at [email protected] or 978-443-5588 x111.

 Sudbury Valley Trustees is a tax-exempt organization described in Section 501 (c)(3) of the Internal Revenue Code.
 Tax ID # 04-6049963